microsoft/win32metadata/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## How you can help
+* Help fix one of the existing issues.
+* Help make an API friendlier by converting a uint or other non-specific type in an API to use a more friendly flags enum.
+This helps make the API easier for developers to use.

+    Example for what was done with CreateFileW:

+    This function contains multiple uint paramters:

+      uint dwShareMode
+      uint dwDesiredAccess
+      uint dwCreationDisposition

+    But a developer would need to look up the API to figure out what values to use.
+To improve this, changes were added to replace the uints with enums:

+    1) Find the possible constants in the [CreateFileW docs](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea).
+    2) Create enums with these values and add them to a *.manual.cs file, or create a new one at [sources/Win32MetadataSource](sources/Win32MetadataSource). **Please keep the original value names of the Win32 contants.** This will allow developers to search for them and find information about them online.

+        Here's one for the first parameter:

+            [Flags]
+            public enum FILE_SHARE_FLAGS
+            {
+                FILE_SHARE_NONE = 0,
+                FILE_SHARE_DELETE = 4,
+                FILE_SHARE_READ = 1,
+                FILE_SHARE_WRITE = 2,
+            }

+    3) Now tell the emitter to change the type of dwShareMode to be FILE_SHARE_FLAGS in [sources/Win32MetadataSource/remap.rsp](sources/Win32MetadataSource/remap.rsp):

+            CreateFileW::dwShareMode=FILE_SHARE_FLAGS

 # Trademarks